-The main symptom is a lump or swelling in the testicle.
+The main symptom of testicular cancer is a lump or swelling in the testicle.
 Some people also have other symptoms.

 The most common symptom of testicular cancer is a lump in a testicle.
-There may also be other symptoms.
+But there may also be other signs and symptoms:

-- a swelling or a lump in a testicle, which is usually painless, but may suddenly get bigger and become painful
+- swelling in a testicle – this is usually painless, but it may sometimes suddenly get bigger and become painful

-If the cancer has spread to lymph nodes or other parts of the body it may cause:
+If the cancer has spread to the lymph nodes or other parts of the body, it may cause:

 - pain in the back or lower abdomen (tummy)